BryanH/Wordpress_add-code-to-head/readme.txt

 = Files =
 1. Upload the entire directory (not just the files) to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPre

 == Frequently Asked Questions ==